Our History

 In 1998, Spiro Veloudos was appointed Producing Artistic Director.
 During his tenure, he continued Ron and Polly’s commitment to local artists; with few exceptions, the theatrical artists that work at the Lyric Stage live in the Greater Boston area.
 Spiro also established a reputation for staging large musicals in the Lyric Stage’s modest playing space, including a signature Sondheim Initiative, which covered ten musicals over twenty years.

-In 2016, the Lyric Stage opened Clarendon Hall,a year-round rehearsal space.
-Clarendon Hall is available at a subsidized rate to members of the Boston Dance Alliance and other arts organizations and individuals.
+In 2016, the Lyric Stage opened Veloudos Hall, a year-round rehearsal space.
+Veloudos Hall is available at a subsidized rate to members of the Boston Dance Alliance and other arts organizations and individuals.

 Following Spiro’s retirement in 2019, the board appointed Matt Chapuran as Executive Director, and shortly after, Courtney O’Connor was named Artistic Director.
 Their partnership centers Lyric Stage in Boston’s theatrical community, introduces live theatre to new audiences, and promotes new theatrical voices in Boston and nationwide.